ovn-org/ovn/Documentation/internals/security.rst

 A disclosure date is negotiated by the security team working with the bug submitter as well as vendors.
 However, the OVN security team holds the final say when setting a disclosure date.
-The timeframe for disclosure is from immediate (esp. if it's already publicly known) to a few weeks.
+The timeframe for disclosure is from immediate (especially if it's already publicly known) to a few weeks.
 As a basic default policy, we expect report date to disclosure date to be 10 to 15 business days.

 Operating system vendors are obvious downstream stakeholders.
 It may not be